Storidge/cio-user-docs/cloud_reference/swarm_storidge_vsphere.md

 Nodes for the cluster can be cloned off a common template.
 If you see iscsi error messages reported, verify that the ISCSI initiator name on each node is unique.

 On Linux, you can show the initiator name with:  `cat /etc/iscsi/initiatorname.iscsi`

+If the ISCSI initiator name is not unique, you can change it with:  `echo "InitiatorName=`/sbin/iscsi-iname`" > /etc/iscsi/initiatorname.iscsi`
 :::

 ## Login dashboard